 Count Carl Reinhold Johann Krockow von Wickerode

 1852 was also the year in which Elizabeth married Graf (or Count) Carl (or Karl) Reinhold Johann Krockow von Wickerode.
-The wedding took place at the Holy Trinity Church in Brompton, Middlesex on 19 July, and the marriage register showed that Elizabeth, daughter of “Roland Atcherley” (actually Rowland Atcherley) was living in Brompton and was 38 years of age .
-If this information was recorded accurately, it would mean that Elizabeth was ten years older than her husband, and that her year of birth was around 1814 rather than 1820.
-However two of Elizabeth’s siblings were born around that time in Devon, and both of them were baptised there in that year, so I am inclined to accept the date and place of birth given in the Gotha Genealogical Handbook.
-Despite the slight confusion introduced by the age entered in the marriage register, the records of Elizabeth’s marriage are of great genealogical value: without them I would have nothing to link her to her father, Rowland.
+The wedding took place at the Holy Trinity Church in Brompton, Middlesex on 19 July, and the marriage register showed that Elizabeth, daughter of “Roland Atcherley” (actually Rowland Atcherley) was living in Brompton and was 38 years of age.
+She was in fact 41, which made her 14 years older than her husband.

-Carl Krockow von Wickerode was, at the time of his marriage to Elizabeth, aged 28 and a gentleman, living in Kensington (according to the marriage register) .
+Carl Krockow von Wickerode was, at the time of his marriage to Elizabeth, aged 28 and a gentleman, living in Kensington (according to the marriage register).
 A marriage notice in The Times stated that he was of “Koslawagura, Upper Silesia, Prussia.”
-Two different editions of the Gotha Genealogical Handbook [1, 8] agree on the date when Carl was born (27 Jan 1825) but give slightly different places of birth.
-Both places were however situated in “Hinterpommern” – Farther or Eastern Pomerania, which had become part of Prussia (and is now part of Poland).
+Two different editions of the Gotha Genealogical Handbook agree on the date when Carl was born (27 Jan 1825) but give slightly different places of birth.
+Both of those places were situated in “Hinterpommern” – Farther or Eastern Pomerania, which had become part of Prussia (and is now part of Poland).
 Carl’s father is named in one of the handbooks as Karl Gustav Adolf Graf Krockow von Wickerode (born 17 May 1800 and died 30 April 1842).

 Although considerably younger than she, he gave up everything for her sake, and handed the Majorat, the entailed estate, over to his younger brother.
 The Count, a handsome, stately man, with real, aristocratic features, blue eyes and a splendid long fair beard, was a great sportsman.
 His book on his African travels and sport is well known, and whenever the countess came alone to Dresden, she used to announce: ‘I come alone—Karlo could not come with me—he has to shoot.’
 When I became acquainted with them, they still were a remarkably fine couple, she, with her stately appearance and still dark hair, beautiful in her long ermine cape; he already grey and tormented by gout; but, when decorated on great occasions with the Sohanniter cross, a picture of refinement.
 A German housewife, the countess really never became; it lay too far from her nature.
 The count looked after what was necessary, whilst the countess devoted herself to her studies.